openstack/nova/doc/source/user/launch-instance-from-image.rst

    For example, you can add a description for your server by providing the ``--property description="My Server"`` parameter.

-   You can pass :doc:`user data </user/user-data>` in a local file at instance launch by using the ``--user-data USER-DATA-FILE`` parameter.
+   You can pass :ref:`user data <metadata-userdata>` in a local file at instance launch by using the ``--user-data USER-DATA-FILE`` parameter.

    .. important::